henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="router"></a>Router

 When initialized, the router sets up the course title as the HTML document title.
 Adapt has a simple routing system with only three routes.
-The first route handles loading the course object, the second route handles an "_id" attribute being passed in and the third handles routes for plugins.
+The first route handles loading the course object, the second route handles an `_id` attribute being passed in and the third handles routes for plugins.

-When an `"_id"` attribute is passed in:
+When an `_id` attribute is passed in:

 ```
 "#/id/co-05"